onedata/op-worker/README-DEVELOPER.md

 The 'cluster_elements' includes source of Erlang modules, which are responsible for load balancing, spawning processes for requests etc. This allows implementation of 'proper' modules using sequential code.

-The 'oneprovider_modules' includes directories that contain code of 'proper' modules of *Onedata*.
+The 'oneprovider_modules' includes directories that contain code of 'proper' modules of *onedata*.
 Each 'proper' module will work inside of 'worker_host' (one of 'cluster_elements') so it must implement 'worker_plugin_behaviour' defined in 'worker_plugin_behaviour.erl' file in this directory.

 #### Tests